Google Translate

 How we will respond to you

-Our aim is to reach a satisfactory conclusion within 10 working days of you first raising the issue.
+We will inform you who has taken on your case and aim is to reach a satisfactory conclusion within 10 working days of you first raising the issue.

 If new issues are raised during this stage of the investigation, the complaint handler will try to incorporate these (if relevant) into their investigation and subsequent response.
 However, if the new issue(s) will cause an unreasonable delay to the stage 1 response, it will be logged as a new complaint.

-If you remain dissatisfied with the solutions offered at this stage, you have 5 days in which to tell us you wish to escalate the complaint (stage 2).
+If you remain dissatisfied with the solutions offered at this stage, you have 5 working days in which to tell us you wish to escalate the complaint (stage 2).

 Unresolved issues

-You may also consider taking your complaint at any stage of your enquiry to the independent Housing Ombudsman Service
+If you do not feel that we have resolved the issue satisfactorily, you may consider taking your complaint at any stage of your enquiry to the Housing Ombudsman Service

 What we do with your feedback